soupi/learn-haskell-blog-generator/src/07-environment.md

 ---

-Since stylesheets go in the `head` element, perhaps it's a good idea to create an additional `newtype` like `Structure` for `Header` information?
-Things like title, stylesheet, and even meta elements can be composed together just like we did for `Structure` to build the `Header`!
+Since stylesheets go in the `head` element, perhaps it's a good idea to create an additional `newtype` like `Structure` for `head` information?
+Things like title, stylesheet, and even meta elements can be composed together just like we did for `Structure` to build the `head`!

-1. Do it now: extend our HTML library to include headers and add 3 functions:
+1. Do it now: extend our HTML library to include headings and add 3 functions:
    `title_` for titles, `stylesheet_` for stylesheets, and `meta_` for meta elements like [twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).